MS Fram current position

 Cruise itinerary program

-MS Fram itinerary program is based on Greenland and Arctic cruises (during summer in the northern hemisphere).
+MS Fram itinerary program is based on Greenland and Arctic cruises (during summer in the northern hemisphere, including Canada).
 During winter months, the ship cruises to Antarctica leaving from Argentina (roundtrip Buenos Aires).

 Hurtigruten offers flight-cruise package deals with bookings protected with ATOL Certificate.
 ATOL stands for "Air Travel Organisers' Licensing" (Civil Aviation Authority, UK).